Staff voicemail user instructions

 Click the following links to navigate to the Help Resources pages of the voicemail features that you need help with:

-- Checking your messages from a touch‑tone telephone
+- Check your messages from a touch‑tone telephone